Ryan Alexander Bloom: Publishing career

-In 2020, Bloom published two books.
+In 2020, Bloom also published two books.
 The first, an edition of Charles Stewart Ashworth's 1812 Fife and Drum manual, A New, Useful, and Complete System of Drum Beating that updated the 19th century notation to 21st century standard drum music, was published in January.
 The second book was a method called Thrash Metal Drumming that detailed the types of beats and fills used in classic and modern thrash metal.
 It was published by Hudson Music on October 28.

-2021 also saw the publication of two books.
-In April, Bloom released an edition of Samuel Potter's 1817 drum manual The Art of Beating the Drum that updated the ambiguous 19th century notation to modern percussion music.
+Bloom again published two books in 2021.
+In April, he released an edition of Samuel Potter's 1817 drum manual The Art of Beating the Drum that updated the ambiguous 19th century notation to modern percussion music.
 In June, he announced that Hudson would be releasing a book called Subdivide and Conquer, in collaboration with author Robert W. Miller, a method for counting and reading rhythms.

-In 2022, Bloom released an English translation of the Swiss military's World War I drum manual Tambour-Ordonnanz für die Schweizerische Infanterie 1917, which had only previously been available in French and German.
+In 2022, Bloom published an English translation of the Swiss military's World War I drum manual Tambour-Ordonnanz für die Schweizerische Infanterie 1917, which had only previously been available in French and German.
+He also contributed an article to Percussive Notes called "The Inverted Flam Tap: a Multinational History".

-In early 2023, Bloom published two books.
+Bloom published two books in 2023.
 In February he released an English translation of N. Pita's 1885 rudimental manual Méthode de Tambour and in March Rudimental Grand Tour was released, his first book with publisher Mel Bay.

+In 2024, Bloom published three books.
+In January, an annotated re-printing of The Moeller Book, by Sanford A. Moeller, based on the first edition from 1925, followed by a July release of Italian Rudimental Drumming, an original publication that describes the historic military drumming tradition of the Kingdom of Italy.
+He further published an annotated re-printing of Fred Poole's early 20th century manual Side Drum Tutor in November.

+In 2025, Bloom released A Field Guide to 50 Drum Rudiments with co-author James A. Musser on the imprint Ruffe Dragg Press.